In This Article

 Traditional monitoring cannot detect this requiring specialized AI detection, typing pattern analysis and generative AI assessments that adapt to prevent tool usage.

-15 Proven Methods to Prevent Cheating in Online Exams
+15 Proven Methods to Prevent Cheating in Online Exams in 2026

 Effective anti-cheating strategies use a multi-layered approach, combining technology, assessment design, and policy.
+Use this quick comparison table to match each method to what it actually stops and the effort required to roll it out.

 Here are the 15 most effective methods used by leading institutions in 2025: